WOLF-TV

 WOLF-TV (channel 56) is a television station licensed to Hazleton, Pennsylvania, United States, serving Northeastern Pennsylvania as an affiliate of the Fox network.
-It is the flagship property of locally based New Age Media, LLC, and is co-owned with Williamsport-licensed MyNetworkTV affiliate WQMY (channel 53); New Age also provides certain services to Scranton-licensed CW affiliate WSWB (channel 38) under a local marketing agreement (LMA) with MPS Media.
-All three stations, in turn, are operated under a master service agreement by Sinclair Broadcast Group.
-The stations share studios on PA 315 in the Fox Hill section of Plains Township; WOLF-TV's transmitter is located at the Penobscot Knob antenna farm near Mountain Top.
-However, newscasts have originated from the facilities of sister station and CBS affiliate WSBT-TV in South Bend, Indiana, since January 2017.
+It is owned by Sinclair Broadcast Group alongside WSWB (channel 38), an affiliate of The CW, and WQMY (channel 53), an independent station with MyNetworkTV.
+The three stations share studios on PA 315 in the Fox Hill section of Plains Township; WOLF-TV's primary transmitter is located at the Penobscot Knob antenna farm near Mountain Top.